Chandris Lines

 Yes the worst thing that could happen to a ship at sea and it happened on board the Australis.
 On 22nd October 1970, a fire broke out in the galley whilst the Australis was between Auckland and Suva in the South Pacific.
 The message came through to Chandris head office “The Australis is burning we are abandoning ship”.
 She had 2,446 passengers and 586 crew on board.
 The fire started at 3.30pm and spread upwards from the galley through 7 decks buckling the dance floor in the ballroom.
 The fire raged for 9 1/2 hours through to 1 am that morning.
 All passengers had to remain at lifeboat stations the entire time.
 However the crews managed to control the blaze and temporary repairs were made.
 Water was waist deep in her galley when later inspected.
 After 12 days in Fiji she was repaired and again sailed her normal route.

-Once the Arab and Israeli conflict had ended she again, in February 1976 (voyage 53 Southbound – incidentally my trip), steamed the Suez Canal route to Australia.
+Once the Arab and Israeli conflict had ended she again, in March1976 (voyage 53 Southbound – incidentally my trip), steamed the Suez Canal route to Australia.
 In the meantime P & O had ceased the line voyages by the CANBERRA and ORIANA in 1975 allowing AUSTRALIS to be awarded the title of ‘the world’s largest express liner in regular scheduled service’.

 The running costs for the AUSTRALIS in 1973 were about $20,000 per day, $5,000 of which would be her fuel costs.
 With her fuel tanks holding some 6,500 tons she could steam for 35 days without bunkering, but Chandris kept her ‘topped’ up to ensure she could take advantage of cheaper fuel at cheaper ports (Las Palmas, Cape Town and Fremantle).Port costs would for example cost Chandris some $20,000 per day in Southampton – remember these are all at prices in 1973 …..